systemd/systemd/docs/RESOLVED-VPNS.md

 2. Routing domains: these are very similar to search domains, but are purely about DNS domain name lookup routing — they are not used for qualifying single-label domain names.
-When it comes to routing assigning a routing domain to a network interface is identical to assigning a search domain to it.
+When it comes to routing, assigning a routing domain to a network interface is identical to assigning a search domain to it.

    Why the need to have both concepts, i.e. search *and* routing domains?
-   Mostly because in many cases the qualifying of single-label names is not desirable (since security-sensitive), but needs to be supported for specific use-cases.
+   Mostly because in many cases the qualifying of single-label names is not desirable (as it has security implications), but needs to be supported for specific use-cases.
 Routing domains are a concept `systemd-resolved.service` introduced, while search domains are traditionally available and are part of DHCP/IPv6RA/PPP leases and thus universally supported.
-In many cases routing domains are probably the more appropriate concept, but not easily available, since not part of DHCP/IPv6RA/PPP.
+In many cases routing domains are probably the more appropriate concept, but not easily available, since they are not part of DHCP/IPv6RA/PPP.

    Routing domains for `systemd-resolved.service` are usually presented along with search domains in mostly the same way, but prefixed with `~` to